RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Anglia moved to sell the house.
       - Mrs Gallie argued that the transfer to Lee was void due to non est factum, thus she retained ownership of it.
     - Gallie v Lee [1969] 2 Ch 17
-      - ‘But what upon the plaintiff's own evidence was the essential character of the document she was intending to execute?
+      - 'But what upon the plaintiff's own evidence was the essential character of the document she was intending to execute?
   - CARELESSNESS
     - Petelin v Cullen (1975) 132 CLR 355
       - The insistence that such precautions should be taken as a condition of making out the defence is of fundamental importance when the defence is asserted against an innocent person
       - It is otherwise when the defence is asserted against the other party to the transaction who is aware of the circumstances in which it came to be executed and who knows (because the document was signed on his representation) or has reason to suspect that it was executed under some misapprehension as to its character.
         - element of carelessness has no relevance for the present case.
         - The appellant's belief that the document was a receipt was inspired by the agent's representation
-    - ‘Reasonable precautions’ will depend upon the facts of the case.
+    - 'Reasonable precautions' will depend upon the facts of the case.
       - For example:
         -  Take reasonable steps to verify the contents of an instrument before signing.
         -  Having a trusted person read/translate the instrument.